9 Fun Ways to Get Active in Chestnut Hill

 No need to leave Chestnut Hill for the proper workout attire or equipment.
 For all your biking needs, go to Wissahickon Cyclery.
 Not only does this shop carry quality brands, but its savvy staff will service your bike and answer all your cycling questions.
 Farther up the hill on Germantown Avenue, venture into Chestnut Hill Sports for sneakers, socks, athletic tops and gear, including baseball bats and soccer balls.

 All that exercise calls for healthy fuel.
-Stop in Green Soul for good-for-you smoothies, sandwiches and salads (you can’t go wrong with the mango jerk salmon).
-Before you head out, pick up local organic produce at Weavers Way, a cooperative food market that also sells naturally raised meat, prepared meals and fresh artisan bakery.
-And take a croissant to-go – you earned it.
+Stop in and pick up local organic produce at Weavers Way, a cooperative food market that also sells naturally raised meat, prepared meals and fresh artisan bakery.
+And take a croissant to go – you earned it!